faceb0Ok/unfairadvantage.io/index.md

 ## Welcome to the Unfair Advantage files.
 The world needs to know about something that no one talks about.
 That is the ICA's strong bias in favor of (*drum roll*) __Malaysian Chinese__.
 All of the data has been extracted from a very reputable forum which has been the main source of tips for expats in Singapore for a very long time.

+#First of all, let me introduce myself in an anonymous manner.
+I am currently a Software Developer working in Singapore full time.
+I arrived in Singapore as a 17 year old kid not knowing many things about the nature of this country.
+The moment I landed, I thought I had made the best choice of my life.
+Little did I know that, 10 years later, I would be taking on ICA, an extremely racist and bias authority who decides the fate of a person's life.

+# Back to myself.
+I studied a tertiary diploma for 3 years and then went onto study at a top government university for 4 years before I got my degree.
+In total, I had spent a total of SGD 60,000 which does not include the exorbitant rental cost I paid for a bed in a small room.
+The cost of accomodation is unreasonably high in Singapore.
+Like it or not, you gotta live with it.
+Chinese landlords are out there to rip you.
+If possible, stay at a non chinese local property.
+I learnt it the hard way after more than 5 years.

+#

 [1.
 Malaysian gets PR in 1 year](https://faceb0ok.github.io/unfairadvantage.io/Malaysian_gets_PR_in_1_year.html)
 <br>
 <br>